rayray2002/Homework-2/README.md

 > Solution
 >
-> In the Uniswap V2, when the first liquidity provider supplies liquidity to a new pool, a certain amount of liquidity tokens, known as "minimum liquidity," is permanently locked in the pool.
+> When the first liquidity provider supplies liquidity to a new pool, a certain amount of liquidity tokens, known as "minimum liquidity," is permanently locked in the pool (`liquidity = Math.sqrt(amount0.mul(amount1)).sub(MINIMUM_LIQUIDITY)`).
 This is done by minting the minimum liquidity amount and sending it to the zero address.
 The rationale behind this design is to avoid issues with rounding errors and to prevent someone from owning an entire pool with a very small initial investment.

 ## Problem 4